 AI Writing Statistics

-Spell check has been around since the beginning of mass-market word processors launched in the 80s — these AI statistics help illustrate how AI writing tools have evolved since then.
+Spell check has been around since the beginning of mass-market word processors launched in the 80s.
+These AI statistics help illustrate how AI writing tools have evolved since then.

-1. In our recent study, 90% of content marketers plan to use AI to support content marketing efforts in 2025 — up from 83.2% in 2024 and 64.7% in 2023.
-(Siege Media + Wynter, 2025)
+1. In our recent study, 97% of content marketers plan to use AI to support content marketing efforts in 2026 — up from 90% in 2025, 83.2% in 2024, and 64.7% in 2023.
+(Siege Media + Wynter, 2026)

-5. Google’s John Mueller recommends using artificial intelligence to find inspiration or try new things for writing projects.
+3. Google’s John Mueller recommends using artificial intelligence to find inspiration or try new things for writing projects.
 (John Mueller)

-6. 72% of adults believe AI will help them handle repetitive tasks more effectively.
+4. 72% of adults believe AI will help them handle repetitive tasks more effectively.
 (Statista)

-7. Achieving existing capabilities like writing short articles and tweets will become much cheaper and more efficient as a result of AI.
+5. Achieving existing capabilities like writing short articles and tweets will become much cheaper and more efficient as a result of AI.
 (Stanford)

-8. AI writing is likely to take over as much of digital publishing and editing as readers will tolerate.
+6. AI writing is likely to take over as much of digital publishing and editing as readers will tolerate.
 (The Verge)

-9. In the U.S., public opinion is more favorable for AI when it comes to detecting fraud patterns (43%), manufacturing goods (32%), and predicting the weather (31%).
+8. In the U.S., public opinion is more favorable for AI when it comes to detecting fraud patterns (43%), manufacturing goods (32%), and predicting the weather (31%).
 (Statista)

-10. However, public opinion is less favorable for AI regarding performing medical tasks (14%), 911 operations (14%), and writing news stories (11%).
+9. However, public opinion is less favorable for AI regarding performing medical tasks (14%), 911 operations (14%), and writing news stories (11%).
 (Statista)

 Pro Tip: Experimenting with AI prompts and starting an AI prompt library with the prompts you find useful will aid your content marketing process.
 Regularly revisit prompts, tweak them, and add more as you go.